usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 A `profile` contains:

 - `metadata` (required) - Provides document metadata for the profile.
-As OSCAL Metadata sections use a shared structure across all models, refer to the metadata tutorial section of the Catalog tutorial for more information.
+As OSCAL Metadata sections use a shared structure across all models, refer to the metadata tutorial section of the catalog tutorial for more information.
 - `import` (required) - This is explored below in the [import phase](#import-phase) section of this tutorial.
 - `merge` (optional) - This is explored below in the [merge phase](#merge-phase) section of this tutorial.
 - `modify` (optional) - This is explored below in the [modify phase](#modify-phase) section of this tutorial.